 Note about poker chips - Chip weights may vary from their stated weight.
 Weights could be slightly lighter or heavier.
-This is something that will be hardly noticable and not affect the playablitiy of the chip.
+This is something that will be hardly noticeable and not affect the playability of the chip.
 Chip colors may also vary from one manufacturing batch to another.
 If you are wanting to purchase a large quantity of chips, we would recommend purchasing them all at the same time.
 We do not recommend purchasing chips over time, the colors may not match.

 Once you start looking around for poker chips, you will realize that there are many choices.
 You will find chips with denominations, chips with no denomination, bulk chips, chips in sets and they all come in several colors and are made with different materials.

 What chips are right for you?
 Are you on a budget?
 Looking for quality?
 Do you play tournaments, cash games, or both?

 Chip Bundles - Bundles are just bulk chips.
 Most of the chips come in bundles of 25 chips.
 Some do come in bundles of 50 chips.

 Chip Sets - All of our chip styles are available in a variety of set sizes.
 Getting a set is the more cost effective way of purchasing chips.
 Most of the sets are available in sizes from 300 to 1000 chips.
 The cases are aluminum, wood, acrylic and chip carriers.
 Cases styles are not available in all sizes.

 You will find three types of materials; composite (plastic), clay and ceramic.
 The composite are usually the most economical, but not always.
 The clay have a wide range in quality and the ceramic are casino grade.

 Composite – They are made from a compressed PVC material.
 These chips are strong and will last a long time.
 The edges will not wear down.
 These chips are a popular choice for poker leagues, were they get a great amount of use.
 These chips are generally less expensive too, but not always.
 These chips have a slippery feel.